coscms/forms/README.md

 -------------

 This category includes checkbox, select and radio button fields.
-Checkbox field requires a name and a boolean to define its initial state (checked or not):
+Checkbox field requires a name and a set of options to populate the field.
+The options are just a set of InputChoice (Id-Value pairs) objects:

+	opts := []fields.InputChoice{
+		fields.InputChoice{"A", "Option A"},
+		fields.InputChoice{"B", "Option B"},
+	}
-	f := fields.Checkbox("checkbox", true)
+	f := fields.CheckboxField("checkbox", opts)
+	f.AddSelected("A", "B")

 Radio buttons, instead, require a name and a set of options to populate the field.
 The options are just a set of InputChoice (Id-Value pairs) objects: